-As of the end of the reporting period the total operating expenses of ALLTERCO JSCo increased by 51,8 % compared to the same reporting period of the previous year.
-This increase is mainly due to the increase of the expenses for salaries and external services.
+As of the end of the reporting period the total operating expenses of SHELLY GROUP PLC increased by 51,8 % compared to the same reporting period of the previous year.
+This is mainly due to to the expenses for salaries and social securities which have increased by 48,7, other administrative expenses which have increase by 157,0% and expenses for marketing and sales, which have increase by 148,9%.

-The biggest part of the reported operating expenses for the period is comprised of expenses for salaries and social securities with 51,8 %, followed by external services with a share of 32,3% and the expenses for sales and marketing with 9.4%.
+The biggest part of the reported operating expenses for the reporting period belongs to the expenses for salaries and social securities with 52,2% share in total expenses, followed by external services with a share of 21,6% and the expenses for marketing and sales with a share of 16,0%.